stangajda/SwiftBestPractices/FeedReader/README.md

 ### To run the project after downloading it, open the .xcodeproj file in Xcode, choose the FeedReader-Debug scheme, select a simulator or connected device, and click the "Run" button or press Command + R.

+### This standalone project has been confirmed to be working on Xcode 14.3 and simulators for the following devices: iPhone 14 Pro and iPhone 14 Pro Max, running iOS 16.0.
+The project has also been tested on a real device, iPhone 11 Pro Max, running iOS 16.1.1.

 ### Please note that both unit tests and snapshot tests are only available when using the FeedReader-Debug scheme.
 The snapshot test working for the iPhone 14 Pro simulator.